willwin4sure/vault/📏Measures and Probability/📏Measures and Probability Portal.md

 #MIT #math #probability

 From the first half of the MIT graduate course [18.675 Theory of Probability](http://student.mit.edu/catalog/search.cgi?search=18.675) taught by Konstantinos Kavvadias.
-For the second half of the course, check out the [[📏Advanced Probability Portal]].
+For the second half of the course, check out the [[🎲Advanced Probability Portal]].

 This section of the course follows James Norris' set of notes [Probability and Measure](https://www.statslab.cam.ac.uk/~james/Lectures/pm.pdf).